Kubernetes Cluster Auto Scaling

-Spotinst Drift is an infrastructure scaling service for Kubernetes that adjusts infrastructure capacity and size to meet the Pods, Containers and applications needs.
+Spotinst Elastigroup is an infrastructure scaling service for Kubernetes that adjusts infrastructure capacity and size to meet the Pods, Containers and applications needs.

-The main purpose of Spotinst Drift is to get pending pods a place to run while dynamically fit the infrastructure based on the Pod size and needs.
-Spotinst PDA periodically checks whether there are any pending pods and increases the size of the cluster if it makes sense and if the scaled-up cluster is still within the user-provided constraints.
+The main purpose of Elastigroup is to get pending pods a place to run while dynamically fit the infrastructure based on the Pod size and needs.
+Elastigroup periodically checks whether there are any pending pods and increases the size of the cluster if it makes sense and if the scaled-up cluster is still within the user-provided constraints.

-Spotinst Drift is composed out of two components
+Spotinst Elastigroup is composed out of two components

 Spotinst Controller (SPT-CTL)

-A pod that leaves within the k8s cluster, responsible for collecting metrics and events.
+A pod that leaves within your k8s cluster, responsible for collecting metrics and events.
 The events are being pushed via one way secured link to the second component for business logic and capacity scale up/down activities.

 Spotinst Elastigroup SaaS